rylarson/tao-chef-talk/index.md

    * Tripwire always did 'agile'.
 The culture shift is what took time.
 Scrum processes helped
       * The culture shift is what was important and what was hard.
    * People problem solved
+   * Teams feel shared ownership of both development and QA

 --page-break--

-## Story Time - Blurred lines
+## Story Time - Test automation

-   * Move to Scrum drove the blurring of the lines between dev and QA.
+Scrum blurred the lines between development and QA.
+At the same time, the industry as a whole was making a shift towards automating lots of tests.
-   TODO draw this same parallel between DevOps and blurring of the lines between dev and ops TODO at least that this created the tools that allows us to get this value
-   * Developers naturally pick up some QA work
-      * Developers automate, leading to more automated tests

 Note:
-   * Culture shift leads developers to feel ownership of QA
+   * Automation further blurred the lines between dev and QA.
+      * Developers were picking up QA 'development' tasks and QA was developing software to test software.

 --page-break--